kshitijlohani/kshitijlohani.github.io/README.md

 Kshitij Raj Lohani
 ========
-This is my person website.
+This is my personal website.

 Credit
 -------